iranzi17/Musica-Instrumenta/README.md

 2. In Streamlit Cloud, create a new app pointing to this repo and `app.py`.
 3. The platform will install `ffmpeg` and `libsndfile1` from `packages.txt` and all Python deps from `requirements.txt`.
 4. GPU is not available on Streamlit Cloud, so run in CPU mode (the GPU toggle will be off).
+5. Spleeter fallback is typically not installed on Streamlit Cloud (Python 3.11).
+Demucs remains the primary engine; optionally run locally with Python 3.8/3.9 if you need Spleeter.

 ## Usage
 1. Upload an audio file (shows duration/sample rate/channels).